joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ## Instructions

 ### **Reminder, you will not be able to complete this lab if using an instructor-provided account due to permission limitations.
+For more info, see Lab01 readme.

 ### Exercise 1